The University may pay relocation expenses for employees hired for the following types of positions:

 - Expenses related to driving or transporting more than two personal motor vehicles from the old residence to the new residence; and

 - Storage costs in excess of 90 days.

-All lump sum payments, either relocation allowances or incentive based payments, will be processed by Payroll Services.
-The amount will be added as income to the employee’s paycheck with the applicable payroll tax withholdings deducted.
+All lump sum payments, either relocation allowances or incentive based payments, are processed by Payroll Services.
+The payment amount will be added as income to the employee’s paycheck with the applicable payroll tax withholdings deducted.